hodiete/dfs/readme/architecture.md

 ##Workflow and Content Moderation
 The Workbench Moderation module is used for content workflow.
 The standard workbench moderation states are used.

+##Views

+###News Listing
+- The news listing view shows a list of 10 news article with a pager to navigate to additional news articles.
+- Content is not refreshed via AJAX, it is a full page refresh with anchor tagging so the user returns to the news listing
+- News articles are displayed newest to oldest
+- News items include Title, Date with time, teaser and time with a thumbnail image.
+- This view has exposed filters by category, keyword and date range

+*Note:* There is a known issue with the date picker not appearing in the exposed date filter.

 #Theme architecture